How to dispute information on your Equifax credit report

 Montreal, Quebec H1S 2Z2

-Investigation of your dispute
+We’ll investigate your dispute

 What documents do I need to submit?